Thuniinae/ELS_final_riscv_sw/README.md

 Software part of K-means segmentation module execute in riscv-vp.

+There are two branches in both software and platform part.
+The branches are main and multi, where main is simulation with one core and multi is simulation with two cores. change both repo to same branch before executing.
+However, multi branch still can't work.
+> $ git checkout main

+or

+> $ git checkout multi

 ## Execution
 1. Clone the software part in riscv-vp as lab 8.
 > $ cd $EE6470/riscv-vp/sw/